matt2ology/obsidian-technical-notes/tutorials-guides-and-online-courses/thenewboston-nodejs-tutorial-for-beginners/16 - Express.md

 express myApp
 ```

-Navigate to "bin > www", run code, and by default
+Navigate to "bin > www", run code, and by default [The Default Port for Node.js](../../_inbox/The%20Default%20Port%20for%20Node.js.md)

 ```sh
 localhost:3000